OmarAdelBadawy0/Little-Lemon-App/README.md

 # Little-Lemon-App
-The Little Lemon app is a user-friendly mobile application created to improve the dining experience for customers of the Little Lemon restaurant.
-Developed as part of the Meta Coursera course.
+The Little Lemon app is a user-friendly mobile application designed to enhance the dining experience for customers of the Little Lemon restaurant.
+Developed as part of the Meta Coursera course, this app showcases key skills in mobile app development, including UI/UX design, navigation, and integration with backend systems.
+It provides a seamless platform for users to explore the restaurant's menu, make reservations, and stay updated on special offers.